azadkuh/vim-cmus/README.md

 ```

 ## optional bidi
-**Optionally**, if your music collection contains unicode names esp in RTL (right to left) languages as Persian, Hebrew or Arabic, please install [pyfribidi](https://pypi.python.org/pypi/pyfribidi/), to help `vim-cmus` render bi-directional text (where the cmus itself fails to render them properlyi! as shown in the sample screen cast)
+**Optionally**, if your music collection contains unicode strings esp in RTL (right to left) languages as Persian, Hebrew, Arabic, ... please install [pyfribidi](https://pypi.python.org/pypi/pyfribidi/) to help `vim-cmus` render bi-directional text (where the cmus itself fails to render them properly! as shown in the sample screen cast)

-Install `pyfribidi` by:
+to Install `pyfribidi`:
 ```bash
 $> sudo pip install pyfribidi
 ```